 How will students be selected for funding?

 All eligible students may apply.
-However, funding is NOT guaranteed.
+However, funding is very limited and NOT guaranteed.

 - First generation/low income students